thebgacademy/T2T_with_verko/docs/hands-on.md

 ```

 <details><summary><b>Verkko assembly graph</b></summary>
+<b>Note: the exact node names may change as parts of verkko are non-deterministic on re-runs but they actual sequences are the same</b>
 <img src="graph.png" alt="verkko bandage graph" /><br>
 <figcaption><em>The two paths each use either the red (haplotype 1) or the blue (haplotype2) node.
 The other large gray nodes are ambiguous and can be randomly assigned a haplotype.
 Homozygous nodes would also be gray but would have higher coverage, approximately 2x, relative to red/blue).</em></figcaption>
 </details>